Information for parents and carers

 At the University of Gloucestershire, we care about the future of our students and the planet and are the UK’s no.1 sustainable university (People and Planet League, 2019).
 That’s why we’ve put a stop to our printed prospectuses and are instead only providing a digital interactive prospectus.

-Take a look at our new podcast series ‘Who Cares’ which delves into what new university students care about.
+Take a look at our podcast series ‘Who Cares’ which delves into what new university students care about.
 Our students and team discuss everything from how you’ll fit in and be supported, to student life in Gloucestershire and whether going to university is really worth it.

 How to apply